EciStg/order-placement/probe/README.md

 software as they may cause strain on the system and have a negative impact on system users and systems.

-It is important that information returned from these probes is not cached.
-We recommend setting the following HTTP headers:

-    Cache-Control: no-cache, no-store, must-revalidate
-    Pragma: no-cache
-    Expires: 0

 ## Defition of Terms